SomajitDey/SomajitDey.github.io/Somajit Dey.md

 - Modelling and simulating lyotropic liquid crystals.
 (Worked on this)
 - Developing more efficient integrators for large scale molecular dynamics simulations.
 (Worked on this)
 - Lipid or copolymer based nanoparticles for cellular delivery of therapeutics.
 (Worked on this)
 - Open and non-equilibrium systems - spontaneous emergence of organized structures without violating the 2nd law.
+Origin of Life.
-- Universality, as discovered in biological and ecological systems.
+- Complex systems; Collective dynamics, self-organization, emergence and universality, as found in biological and ecological systems.
 - General models for the phenomena of jamming in different systems.
+- Computational research on the physical chemistry of proteins.
+- Quantum biology.
 - The postulates of special relativity.
 (Worked on this)
 - Tilted smectic phase in thermotropic liquid crystals.
 (Worked on this)